colosseum-wiot/colosseum-school-2024/gpu-assignment/README.md

 ## Code Setup

-1. Clone or copy the code for the image classification example into the container.
+1. Clone or copy the [code](https://github.com/pytorch/tutorials/blob/main/beginner_source/transfer_learning_tutorial.py) for the image classification example into the container.

-2. Download the dataset from the PyTorch website.
+2. Download the [dataset](https://download.pytorch.org/tutorial/hymenoptera_data.zip) from the PyTorch website.
+You use `wget` or any other command.

 3. Create a directory named `data/` to store the dataset.
     ```